 In a bizarre hotel enforcing wacky rules, David and his quirky companions navigate absurd romantic rituals.

-This dark comedy blends horror and satire to critique societal marriage pressures, offering a stark, humorously bleak take on the extremes of avoiding loneliness.
+This is a dark Irish comedy that blends horror and satire to critique societal marriage pressures.
+A weirdly wonderful watch.

 Garage is arguably one of the most overlooked Irish films and, if you’ve yet to watch it, I’d strongly recommend giving it a go.